jvtalwar/CSE202-AlgorithmDesignAndAnalysis/README.md

 At a high-level the problems and solutions provided here cover the following algorithmic approaches: *Divide and Conquer, Dynammic Programming, Greedy, Network Flow, and Approximation Algorithms*.
 For transparency, I've included not only my solutions (along with accompanying scores/grades), but also the course-provided solutions.
 I strongly recommend trying the problems first before looking at the solutions.

 I hope that this proves to be an invaluable resource that is able to guide you in your quest to algorithm mastery.
 If any questions arise or a desire for other resources (e.g., course/discussion notes, exams) feel free to reach out.
-Otherwise I wish you good fortune in the problems to come, and of course may the alorithms be ever in your favor!
+Otherwise I wish you good fortune in the problems to come, and of course may the algorithms be ever in your favor!

 *[So you want to be an algorithm master?](https://www.youtube.com/watch?v=4kJ9wp-mog8)* Let's begin!